AdaCore/learn/content/courses/ada-idioms/chapters/component_access_to_rec_objs.rst

 two are signaled to the software on one interrupt line, and that is the value indicated by :ada:`IRQ`.

 Therefore, there is one interrupt handling protected procedure, named :ada:`IRQ_Handler`.
-In response to this interrupt, :ada:`IRQ_Handler` determines which event has occurred by checking a status register.
-Here is the body of that procedure:
+In response to this interrupt, :ada:`IRQ_Handler` determines which event has occurred by checking one of the :ada:`Transceiver` status registers.
+The back-reference through :ada:`Port` makes that possible.
+Other :ada:`Transceiver` routines are also called via :ada:`Port`, and :ada:`Port.all` is passed to the :ada:`Put` and :ada:`Get`
+calls:

 .. code-block:: ada